These are common questions and answers for the fiscal year (FY) 2026 Service Area Competition (SAC) funding opportunity.

 -

-You should provide the date of last review or revision for the documentation that demonstrates that you are a public or nonprofit entity.
-See Chapter 1: Health Center Program Eligibility of the Health Center Program Compliance Manual for information about such documentation.
-If you are a new applicant, you must also submit this documentation in Attachment 11: Evidence of Nonprofit or Public Center Status.
+You should provide the date of last review or revision for the documentation that demonstrates that you are a nonprofit or public agency.
+Refer to Chapter 1: Health Center Program Eligibility of the Health Center Program Compliance Manual for information about such documentation.
+If you are a new applicant, you must also submit this documentation in Attachment 11: Evidence of Nonprofit or Public Agency Status.

 -